Comedian Nick Di Paolo Roasted For Photo In Which He Flips Off Dead Black Lives Matter Activist

-The veteran stand up comedian Nick Di Paolo rolled out a new comedy special on Tuesday, and it to say the release didn’t go well for him would be an understatement.
+The veteran stand-up comedian Nick Di Paolo rolled out a new comedy special on Tuesday, and to say the release didn’t go well for him would be an understatement.

-Di Paolo first released a clip from the special to Twitter, with the caption “there’s no respect for white European males anymore..”
+Di Paolo first released a clip from the special to Twitter, with the caption “there’s no respect for white European males anymore.”
 The attached video clip contains a segment complaining that Vince Lombardi, the late football coach, has a rest area named for him in New Jersey.

-However, Twitter responders noticed several things about the clip: The Lombardi service area, rather than a newfound sign of disrespect for the white males of old, has had that name since 1974, per The New York Times; Lombardi was in fact a political progressive who went to bat for African-American players and at least one gay player, and the service area is far from the only thing named after Vince Lombardi- in fact, the trophy presented each year to the Super Bowl champions is called the Vince Lombardi Trophy.
+However, Twitter responders noticed several things about the clip: the Lombardi service area, rather than a newfound sign of disrespect for the white males of old, has had that name since 1974, per The New York Times; Lombardi was in fact a political progressive who went to bat for African-American players and at least one gay player, and the service area is far from the only thing named after Vince Lombardi — in fact, the trophy presented each year to the Super Bowl champions is called the Vince Lombardi Trophy.

 The guy in the Black Lives Matter shirt is activist Muhiyidin Moye who was shot and killed last year. but yeh sure, use him as your prop in a shitty photoshop job to demonstrate how edgy and brave you are. pic.twitter.com/jMqc1xSdmg